- Modern slavery statement

-GTIL has a number of procedures to address modern slavery risk:
+GTIL has procedures to address modern slavery risk:

-- a ‘Modern slavery policy’ for our people, which sets out the key issues and how we should respond including a process for raising concerns internally as well as to an ethics hotline that allows for anonymous reports to be submitted
+- A ‘Modern slavery policy’ for our people, which sets out the key issues and how we should respond including a process for raising concerns internally as well as to an ethics hotline that allows for anonymous reports to be submitted

-- we are currently developing a ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ for use by our suppliers making clear the standards we expect
+- We are continuing to develop a ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ for use by our suppliers making clear the standards we expect.

 If you would like to find out more about the above email firstname.lastname@example.org.

 Our business and supply chains: assessment and management of risk